Shalom-data/COVID-19-Data-Analysis/README.md

 - **CovidDeaths** - Contains information on total cases, new cases, total deaths, and population data.
 - **CovidVaccinations** - Contains data on vaccinations, including new vaccinations per day.
-- The datasets include global data from January 2020 to April 2021.
+- The datasets include global data from `January 2020` to `April 2021`.

 ## Queries and Analysis

 ### Global Data Overview
 - The initial queries inspect general COVID-19 trends worldwide: